 - What skills do you need in order to be successful at your job?

 - Do you belong to any social groups or communities?

 - What are your favorite brands and why?

 How do you find your interviewers?

 Do you have a store?
 Ask them to have a 10-minute talk with you.
 Are you an online brand?
 Send them an email!
-Are you very active on social media, ask them to chat with you.
+If you are very active on social media, ask them to chat with you.
 You’ll be surprised how open people are to these kinds of things.
 Clients love to think that they actually have something to say in their brand’s path, and by doing this, you’re showing them how important they are to you.
 They will feel very much appreciated.

 The same thing should happen in focus groups.
 Only this time, you will need an experienced moderator that will help you get the information you need.
-Think about playing some brand oriented games with them, that will make them tell you their honest opinion about it, without thinking whether it’s right or wrong.
+Think about playing some brand-oriented games with them, that will make them tell you their honest opinion about it, without thinking whether it’s right or wrong.
 You want to get their most natural reactions, as raw as possible.

 5. Interpret the data